atata-framework/atata.io/control-search/find-attributes/findbyattribute.md

 Specifies that a control should be found by the specified attribute.
-Finds the control that has the specified attribute matching the value.
+Finds the control that has the specified attribute matching the specified term(s).
 Uses {% include tcref.md name="Title" %} as the default term case.

 Inherited from {% include clsref.md name="TermFindAttribute" %}.
 {:.info}